 The art of influencing upwards

-Beyond using influence to motivate and inspire peers and those under your management, it’s as vital for your self-development to influence those up to a few levels ahead of you in your organisation or wider market.
+Beyond using influence to motivate and inspire peers and those under your management, it’s as vital for your self-development to influence those up to a few levels ahead of you in your organization or wider market.

 Marketing studies have shown that, when cold-emailing to look for a referral to a decision maker, success rates rise significantly when the request goes to those three or four levels ahead in a company’s hierarchy, looking for a referral down.